PoisotLab/EcologicalNetworks.jl/docs/src/getting_started/demonstration.md

     0 0 0 0
 ]
 ```

+!!! info "About interaction as matrices"

+    By specifying interactions as a matrix, it is fundamental that columns and orders are in the correct order.
+There are alternative ways to specify networks that do not rely on matrices (using tuples or pairs), but because most species interaction network data are represented as matrices, this is supported by the package.

 As this network is binary, we will wrap this matrix into a `Binary` collection of interactions: